Complexity of Metric Dimension on Planar Graphs: Introduction

 \section{Introduction}

-Given a graph $G=(V,E)$, its {\em \metricd} is the cardinality of a smallest set $L\subseteq V$ such that for every pair $x,y\in V$, there is a $z\in L$ such that the length of a shortest path from $z$ to $x$ is different from the length of a shortest path from $z$ to $y$.
-In this case we say that $x,y$ are \emph{resolved} by $z$ and $L$.
-Elements of the set $L$ are called \emph{landmarks}.
-A set $L \subseteq V$ that resolves all pairs of vertices is called a \emph{resolving set}.
-The problem of finding the {\metricd} of a given graph $G$ is called \emph{\metricdp}, but is also known as \emph{Harary's problem}, and the \emph{locating number} or \emph{rigidity} problem.
-The problem was defined independently by Harary and Melter~\cite{HararyM76} and Slater~\cite{Slater}, and has received a lot of attention from researchers in different disciplines (see e.g.~\cite{Bailey11,Hauptmann11} and references therein).
-For example, a recent survey by Bailey and Cameron~\cite{Bailey11} notes an interesting connection to group theory and graph isomorphism.
+In this paper, we study the complexity of the \metricdp{} problem, in particular on planar graphs.
+To define the \metricdp{} problem, we need several supporting notions.
+Let $G$ be a graph.
+We say that $z \in V(G)$ \emph{resolves} two vertices $x,y \in V(G)$ with $x\not= y$ if the length of a shortest path in $G$ from $z$ to $x$ is different from the length of a shortest path in $G$ from $z$ to $y$.
+Then a set $L \subseteq V(G)$ is called a \emph{resolving set} (or \emph{metric generator}) of $G$ if every pair $x,y \in V(G)$ with $x\not= y$ is resolved by some $z \in L$.
+We sometimes refer to the elements of a resolving set (or in fact, of any set of vertices that we hope to extend to a resolving set) as \emph{landmarks}.
+Now the \emph{\metricd} of $G$ is the cardinality of a smallest resolving set of $G$ (such a smallest resolving set is known as a \emph{metric basis}).
+The problem of determining the \metricd{} of a given graph $G$ is called \emph{\metricdp}, but is also known as \emph{Harary's problem} or the \emph{rigidity problem}.
+The problem was defined independently by Harary and Melter~\cite{HararyM76} and Slater~\cite{Slater}.

-Computing the metric dimension has proved to be a hard problem, and there are very few results on the computational complexity of the problem.
-The decision version of {\metricdp} is known to be NP-complete on general graphs~\cite{GareyJ1979,David,Khuller96}.
-Khuller~\etal\cite{Khuller96} gave a linear-time algorithm to compute the {\metricd} on a tree.
-Characterizations for graphs with {\metricd} $1$ and $2$ are also given in the same work.
-Moreover, \cite{Khuller96} also provides a $2\log n$-approximation algorithm for the {\metricd} of any graph.
-Beerliova~\etal\cite{Beerliova06} proved that the {\metricd} of a general graph cannot be approximated within $o(\ln n)$, unless P$=$NP.
-Hauptmann~\etal\cite{Hauptmann11} improved on this by giving a $(1-\epsilon)\log n$ inapproximability result under mild complexity assumptions.
-They also show that determining the {\metricd} is APX-hard for bounded-degree graphs, and APX-complete for superdense graphs (graphs for which the complement is a sparse graph).
-To the best of our knowledge, no further results are known about the complexity of this problem.